 Or opt for a whale-watch boat trip, which offers the chance to get relatively close to whales while staying at a safe distance (not only for you, but for them, too).
-Bodega Charters has two trips per day through April ($50/adults, $35/children under 13).
-Fish On Charters is also going out twice daily through February ($55/person, including children).
+For details, read Bodega Bay: Boat Charters & Tours.

 So what are you waiting for?
 The best time is now!
 Grab your camera and binocs and head for Sonoma’s coast this month to marvel over those migrating mother whales and calves.